trashbirdecology/luisdva.github.io/_posts/2018-04-07-dog-bump-chart.md

 {% endhighlight %}

 To annotate the plots with my own dog drawings, I simply needed to add a variable containing the filenames that correspond to each breed.
 After that, wrangling the data into a long form suitable for making the bump chart was pretty easy thanks to various functions from _dplyr_ and _tidyr_.
-The image files are in the working directory in this example.
+The image files are in the working directory.

 {% highlight r %}
 # reorder years